-Talk about persistent, and maybe a bit coy, tomato jam came on slow for me.
-Before it began to whisper my name, I’d see it here and there, maybe on Pinterest, sometimes on Facebook and I think it even showed up now and again on our weekly Throwback Thursday link party.
+Talk about persistent, and maybe a bit coy, spicy tomato jam came on slow for me.
+Before it began to whisper my name, I’d see it here and there, maybe on Pinterest, sometimes on Facebook and I think it even showed up now and again on weekly roundups of recipes.

-Beautifully red, almost jewel like, this concoction shares some elements of a chutney or a chili sauce and was, I was sure, related to Ketchup.
+Beautifully red, almost jewel-like, this concoction shares some elements of a chutney like my Smoky Chipotle Tomato Chutney or a chili sauce like my Garden Chili Sauce.
+And it was, I was sure, related to Ketchup.
 Just a bit of a fancy pants snob, he denied that last part.
 Ketchup?
 But you understand, he didn’t want to be associated with anything so commonplace as ketchup, and rightfully so.

 And of course, like any big flirt, tomato jam can be a little bit of a chameleon.
 It can be a little bit “saucy” and with just a hint of “spicy” like this recipe, or can be changed up a bit.
 You can coax out the personality you love by varying the spices and heat level to your taste.
 He’ll readily adapt.

 Serve tomato jam on sandwiches or burgers, in grilled cheese, as a dipping sauce.
 Or maybe you’d like to go high-end and add tomato jam to a cheese platter or just dollop a bit onto some lovely crackers schmeered with goat or cream cheese.
 How pretty would this be, dare I say it, for the Holiday season?